mtov/engsoftmoderna/en/chapter1.md

 ([link](https://dl.acm.org/citation.cfm?id=207583)),
 with Brooks documenting the lessons learned from his time as an IBM project manager.
-The 20th-anniversary edition includes a new chapter featuring the article, *No Silver Bullet — Essence and Accidents of Software Engineering*, originally published in 1987.
+The 20th-anniversary edition includes a new chapter featuring the article *No Silver Bullet — Essence and Accidents of Software Engineering*, originally published in 1987.
 In 1999, Frederick Brooks received the Turing Award, the highest honor in Computer